dengjianyuan/Survey_AI_Drug_Discovery/README.md

 # 👏 A Survey of Artificial Intelligence in Drug Discovery

 💡 Artificial intelligence has been widely applied in drug discovery over the past decade and is still gaining popularity.
-This repository compiles a collection works on related areas, based on the manuscript [Artificial Intelligence in Drug Discovery: Applications and Techniques](https://academic.oup.com/bib/advance-article-abstract/doi/10.1093/bib/bbab430/6420092?redirectedFrom=fulltext) by Jianyuan Deng et al. Hope you will find it useful for your research (citation is provided below).
+This repository compiles a collection works on related areas, based on the manuscript [Artificial Intelligence in Drug Discovery: Applications and Techniques](https://academic.oup.com/bib/advance-article-abstract/doi/10.1093/bib/bbab430/6420092?redirectedFrom=fulltext) by Jianyuan Deng et al. The [preprint version](https://www.researchgate.net/publication/352308845_Artificial_Intelligence_in_Drug_Discovery_Applications_and_Techniques) is available in ResearchGate.
+Hope you will find it useful for your research (citation is provided below).

 🔔 This repository is updated regularly.